PhanChenh/DataCoSupplyChain_SQLProject/README.md

 ## Recommendation

 - Improve Shipping Scheduling: Align shipping policies with realistic delivery expectations and improve the scheduling for First Class and Second Class to reduce delays.
 - Optimize Warehouse Operations: Investigate and streamline warehouse workflows to minimize delays and improve inventory management.
-- Reevaluate Product Profitability: Review low-profit products and adjust pricing or marketing strategies for better profitability.
 - Enhance Demand Forecasting: Improve forecasting to ensure timely availability of highdemand products, especially in categories like Cleats and Men’s Footwear.
 - Tailor Customer Strategies: Focus on customer segments like consumer, corporate, and home office to increase sales and retention, particularly in U.S. and Puerto Rico.
+- 4. Enhance Demand Forecasting

 ## Contact